 Tooth-colored fillings are used primarily to restore small to moderate-sized cavities.
 They bond to tooth structure and are more aesthetically pleasing than traditional fillings.

 Crowns are used to restore primary molars when there is not enough tooth structure to hold a filling.
 They are mostly used on severely decayed teeth, after pulp therapy, and for children with a history of grinding or bruxism habit.
 If you would like to see a video of this procedure, please ask your dental assistant at the time of your child’s appointment.

-It’s been over 100 years since the “birth” of the dental x-ray, a major tool in the practice of dentistry.
 X-rays show us the condition of your teeth, their roots, jaw placement, and the overall composition and health of your facial bones.
-They reveal abscesses and abnormal growths such as cysts or tumors and help us locate exactly impacted teeth as well as pinpoint the location of cavities.
-They can also determine the presence and extent of periodontal disease.
+They reveal abscesses and abnormal growths such as cysts or tumors and help us locate impacted teeth as well as pinpoint the location of cavities and determine the presence and extent of periodontal disease.

 Occasionally, patients raise concerns over the safety of x-rays.
 At Dentistry for Kids, we understand that concern and are happy to announce that we utilize the latest in digital x-ray technology.
 Digital radiographs emit an extremely low-level radiation, very similar to the normal background radiation we all get from the sun, the earth’s crust, even the air we breathe!